-Using extracted DNA from salting out or any kit procedure the samples could be stored at 4°C or -20°C.
+Using extracted DNA from salting out or any kit procedure the samples should be stored at 4°C or -20°C. If you chose to freeze the samples you must avoid repeated cycles of heating/freezing, in order to preserve your sample stability.

-The DNA samples stored in dH_2O are stable for 4 weeks (at 4°C) or 24 months (at -20°C).
+The DNA samples stored in $dH_2O$ are stable for 2 to 4 weeks (at 4°C) or 24 months (at -20°C).